salyons/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-my first attempt at creating a repo
+This is my first attempt at markdown